ms1963/SudokuSolverAndGenerator/README.md

 the candidates for each remaining unoccupied cell.
 This may be used to analyze whether and how the class should be extended with additional strategies.

+By using withCheating as argument to SudokuSolver, the solver might use cheating (= looking up a brute force solution).

+By using withMonitoring the program will monitor all calls of addInfluencer() that is responsible to add influencers :=: remove candidates in cells.